himisawww/Ephemeris/README.md

 # Ephemeris
 Ephemeris Integrator for Solar System

-This project is currently under development.
-The source files are not very user-friendly.
+<del> This project is currently under development.
+The source files are not very user-friendly. </del>

+Now this program is very user-friendly.
+Just run the released executable, and then follow the instructions to perform Ephemeris Integration!

+( However for now it has no built-in functions to read/use/interpolate the output ephemeris data.
+These will be implemented in future. )

 For details about physics, see https://www.kamine.cloud/archives/70 and successive articles.